sadhdasc354/Skill_craft/README.md

 # Skill_craft
-complete univariate analysis and bivariat analysis with using logistic regression and descision tree
+complete univariate analysis and bivariate analysis Done a small trick Converted the target fromcontinous variable into logical variable(0,1)